Skip to main content

 Coming home from the military is not easy.

 As Soldiers, we wake up knowing exactly where we need to be, what we need to do, and who's coming with us.
 There's a closeness with one another—and with the moment.
-We're alert to everything because our lives depend on each other.
+We're constantly alert because our lives depend on it.
 This level of shared mission, aliveness, and mutual support is almost impossible to find in the Civilian world.

-The unresolved intensity we carry also makes it hard to move forward.
+The unresolved intensity we carry makes it hard to move forward.
 I left the service with an iceberg of buried rage, grief, and other emotions.
-I never learned how to handle the losses I experienced and wasted years pretending my nervous system wasn't as tormented as it was.
+I never learned how to handle loss and wasted years pretending my nervous system wasn't tormented.

-The biggest mistake I made was thinking I was supposed to handle everything on my own.
+My biggest mistake was thinking I had to handle everything alone.
 I discovered there's a part of me that knows I'm only as strong and secure as the strength my community.
-It took finding the right community—of other Veterans—for me to fully come home.
+It took finding the right communityof other Veteransfor me to fully come home.

-During boot camp, we were initiated into a life of Purpose and Belonging.
-But that initiation was never completed, and it's one that the Civilian world doesn't know how to complete.
+When we went to boot camp, we were initiated into a life of Purpose and Belonging.
+We shifted from being protected by the community to protecting it.
+But that initiation was never completed, and the modern "Civilian" world doesn't know how to complete it.

 When we come home as Veterans we can get caught between two worlds: the Civilian world we’ve returned to and the Soldiers world we left behind.

 Being stuck in this gap can lead to challenges that often get labeled as post-traumatic stress or PTS(D).
-For me, the "(D)" is always in parentheses because these challenges are not "disorders".
+For me, the "(D)" stays in parentheses because these aren't "disorders".
 They’re healthy adaptations to an unhealthy environment.

-Adaptations like being hyper-vigilant and going numb to our emotions kept us alive.
-They helped us stay us alert to new threats, get the job done, or simply get through the dayeven when our bodies were screaming in fear.
+Adaptations like being hyper-vigilant and emotional numbness kept us alive.
+They helped us stay us alert, get the job done, and keep showing upeven when our bodies were screaming in fear.

 In many ways, it’s the society we’ve returned to that is disordered.